1. Home>

 Criarse in the Indicative Present Continuous

 The Indicative Present Continuous of criarse is used to talk about something that is happening continuously or right now.
-For example, "me estoy criando", meaning "I am raising".
+For example, "me estoy criando", meaning "I am growing".

 In Spanish, the Indicative Present Continuous is known as "El Presente Progresivo".